dennisvdang/QA-Retrieval-System/README.md

 ## Project Overview

 This project focuses on developing and fine-tuning a question-answering (QA) information retrieval system to help customers find information about various medical equipments.
-The system is built using the [multi-qa-distilbert-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-distilbert-cos-v1) model and fine-tuned on a custom dataset of 324 documents and 963 queries that emulate real customer inquiries about the company's products.
+The system is built using the [multi-qa-distilbert-cos-v1](https://huggingface.co/sentence-transformers/multi-qa-distilbert-cos-v1) sentence-transformer model and fine-tuned on a custom dataset of 324 documents and 963 queries that emulate real customer inquiries about the company's products.

 To develop the system, we first generate a document corpus from tabular data and create synthetic queries using a large language model (LLM) within our local Python computing environment.
 We then evaluate pre-trained sentence-transformer models from HuggingFace, perform Bayesian optimization for hyperparameter tuning, and fine-tune the most promising model using our synthesized document-query dataset.